Aliases for MKI67 Gene

 GeneCards Summary for MKI67 Gene

 MKI67 (Marker Of Proliferation Ki-67) is a Protein Coding gene.
 Diseases associated with MKI67 include Cervical Intraepithelial Neoplasia and Pancreatic Neuroendocrine Tumor.
-Among its related pathways are DNA Damage and Primary Focal Segmental Glomerulosclerosis FSGS.
-GO annotations related to this gene include poly(A) RNA binding and protein C-terminus binding.
+Among its related pathways are Primary Focal Segmental Glomerulosclerosis FSGS and DNA Damage.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.

 UniProtKB/Swiss-Prot for MKI67 Gene